cshum/imagor/README.md

 ### Configuration

-Imagor supports command-line arguments, see available options `imagor -h`.
+Imagor supports command-line arguments and environment variables for the arguments equivalent in capitalized snake case, see available options `imagor -h`.

-Imagor also supports environment variables for the arguments equivalent in capitalized snake case.
 For instances `-imagor-secret` would become `IMAGOR_SECRET`:

 ```bash
 # both are equivalent